 The URC at Greenbelt

-The United Reformed Church has had a presence at Greenbelt for several years.
-We run a popular café, offer crafts and other family activities, and have a full and engaging programme.
-We also oversee the youth programme and provision for Greenbelt.
+The United Reformed Church has had a presence at Greenbelt since 2016.
+We host a popular café with crafts and other family activities and offer a full and engaging programme.

 What is Greenbelt?